 Clean as You Go

-While I know this means you still have to do the cleaning, one of my favorite tricks is tidy up while I am waiting for the food to cook.
+While I know this means you still have to do the cleaning, one of my favorite tricks is to tidy up while I am waiting for the food to cook.
 This can include washing and/or rinsing dishes, loading the dishwasher with items that can be cleaned that way, and putting away ingredients that I’m done using.
-This gives me a chance to clear the decks and makes the pile after dinner look much less daunting.
+This gives me a chance to clear the decks and makes the pile after dinner much less daunting.

 Parchment Paper for the Win

-Whether it’s for baked goods like cookies and scones or roasted vegetables, I almost always use parchment paper because it speeds up the cleaning.
+Whether it’s for baked goods like cookies and scones or for roasted vegetables, I almost always use parchment paper because it both prevents sticking and speeds up the cleaning.
 As long as there were no spills that got under the paper, I just rinse the baking sheet and call it a day.